jaemin-shin/FedBalancer/README.md

 # qffl_q 5

 ## parameters related to Oort client selection method, please refer to the OSDI'21 (https://www.usenix.org/conference/osdi21/presentation/lai) for more
-realoort True # whether to apply oort or not
+oort True # whether to apply oort or not
 # oort_pacer True # whether to apply oort-pacer or not
 # oort_pacer_delta 10
 # oort_blacklist True # whether to apply oort's client blacklisting or not